 Do not just delete tables that appear in this list.
 Ensure you have thoroughly investigated before deciding to delete user-defined tables.
 Typically, user defined tables have no effect on the running of standard SYSPRO applications.
+However, they can affect the backup performance, disk consumption etc.

-If there are missing tables then the 'Repair Issues' toolbar button (top right) can be selected.
+If there are missing tables, then the 'Repair Issues' toolbar button (top right) can be selected.